Assersherif622/Asersherif-s-project/README.md

-It's a story about an adventure game of captain elira I Hope you like it :)
+It's a story about an adventure game of captain Elira.
+I Hope you like it :)